ZangUlrich/crack-wifi/README.md

 I provide in this repository a set of bash files to easily run a wifi crack.

-- The `handshake_establish` file: Allows the monitoring the network for handskake establishment.
+- The `handshake_establish` file: Allows the monitoring of the network for handskake establishment.

 - The `binary_gen_from_cat` file: Allows to generate the binary file from the .cat